YangLab/CIRCexplorer2/docs/tutorial/parsing.md

 ### Note

-1. `CIRCexplorer2 parse` will create a directory `circ_out` by default, and the BED file `fusion_junction.bed` under this directory is required for following analysis.
+1. `CIRCexplorer2 parse` will create a file `back_spliced_junction.bed` by default that is required for following analysis.
 2. See [Parse](../modules/parse.md) for detailed information about `CIRCexplorer2 parse`.

 # For paired-end datas